-Along similar endeavours opening up to possibility and hope in the midst of uncertainty, these twelve stories of peer production, most of them positive and encouraging, document and analyse different forms of citizen engagement and participation.
+Along with similar endeavors opening up to possibility and hope in the midst of uncertainty, these twelve stories of peer production, most of them positive and encouraging, document and analyze different forms of citizen engagement and participation.
 They are good examples of situated action that can provide inspiration and eventually help to build tools, toolkits, best practices, patterns, and methodologies.
 As editors, we learned a great deal while putting together these contributions, all

 Invited by a colleague, I had the opportunity to visit an exhibition, and most importantly the archive on the kibbutz. held by Yuval Yatsky, Head of the Department.

-Attended a lecture and participated at the 1st year mid-term review crit.
-The project given to the students involves the design of a system which caters to the needs of growing a specific plant.
-The process involves full investigation of the plant’s properties and a design stage which involves materials research, and design of a structure, observation of its performance, etc. Brilliant!
+Attended a lecture and participated in the 1st year mid-term review crit.
+The project given to the students involves the design of a system that caters to the needs of growing a specific plant.
+The process involves the full investigation of the plant’s properties and a design stage which involves materials research, and design of a structure, observation of its performance, etc. Brilliant!

 “Η διδασκαλία της αρχιτεκτονικής και η πράξη σε μεταιχμιακές εποχές”

 Εισήγηση στα πλαίσια του συνεδρίου για τα 100 χρόνια από την ίδρυση της Σχολής Αρχιτεκτόνων ΕΜΠ